mohramadan911/Share-Pods-logging/README.md

     kubectl get deployments
     kubectl describe deployment **deployment_name**

+let's assue we want to scale the Deployment Down to 2 Replicas or change any label in yml , we will follow the below : vi deployment.yml
+Change the number of replicas to 2

+    spec:
+    replicas: 2
+Apply the changes:

+    kubectl apply -f deployment.yml

 (**Note** we can face an issue with pods status as it may show pending , after drilling down found out that I need to remove the taint from master node so we can follow a work around by running this command):